-Globally, financial institutions particularly banks spends a lot of their time, and money to protect information.
+Globally, financial institutions particularly banks spend a lot of their time, and money to protect information.
 One of the easiest ways the hackers get access to people's information is via their card.
 For years, their safeguard protocol consisted of imprinted digits and a signature field, but now you will find most of the debit and credit cards are issued with smart chips and PIN/password verification to stand guard.

-The new chip and PIN cards (an EMV standard) promised greater security than simple magnetic stripe cards, but no sooner were they deployed than criminals tried to break their protection.
+The new chip and PIN cards (an EMV standard) promised greater security than simple magnetic stripe cards but no sooner were they deployed than criminals tried to break their protection.
 The banking industry spends a lot of effort, time, and money to protect bank cards.
 For years, their protection consisted of printed digits and a signature field, but now smart chips and one-time passwords stand guard between your money and the criminals who want it.

 In 2010, their secure chip product family by the name of SLE66 series security was compromised and the security vulnerability was demonstrated by an independent researcher C Tarnovsky.
-The vulnerability exists in products shipped by Gemalto based on Infineon SLE66/SLE78 since October 2014 into Estonia and Spain Identity card project.

 This weakness has far-reaching security consequences in electronic government documents like electronic passports, driving license, national id card…to name a few.
 A recent case of a German semiconductor company by the name of Infineon, whose security of the chips used in various government documents and banking products have been compromised.